S.L.I.P. (Scholarship, Leadership, Innovation & Practice)

 A shared vision

-Nursing at Tufts Medical Center and Tufts Children's Hospital is a partner and leader within healthcare.
+Nursing at Tufts Medical Center is a partner and leader within healthcare.
 We are committed to creating an environment of healing, comforting, and learning with a goal of prevention of disease and promotion of health.
 We value the patient and family–clinician relationship and we establish interprofessional relationships with colleagues and with the organization.

 We embrace the art and science of human caring acknowledging individuality for every patient and family, their preferences, beliefs, values and practic-es.
 We incorporate personal, social and cultural beliefs into the plan of care through cultural congruent behaviors, practices and attitudes.